TomasFdez5/frontend-code-test/README.md

 ## Possible improvements on the current solution

 - When remove a selected box, add a new one in the correct position.
-- Box delta does not take initial position of the box.